-- A. In carrying out the activity or works associated with the development, all reasonable and practical measures are to be taken to minimise releases and the likelihood of releases of contaminants to the environment, except as otherwise provided by the conditions of this development approval. - B. The applicant and or owner/s of the land and the person/s responsible for the management of the premise is/are to ensure ongoing compliance with conditions of this Development Permit including Conditions relating to the ongoing use of the premise, and the design and layout of the development. - C. Pursuant to section 75 of the Local Government Act 2009, Council's written approval is required to carry out works on a road, or interfere with a road or its operation.
-This requirement applies to all Council-controlled roads within its local government area.
-The process for obtaining approval is set out in Council's Local Law No. 1 (Administration) 2011.
-Approval must be obtained prior to the commencement of the works. - D. Please note the advice surrounding the applicants 'Environmental Obligations' contained in an attachment to the Decision Notice. - E. Building works are to comply with the Building Act 1975, the Building Code of Australia and other relevant authorities. - F. Failure to ensure ongoing compliance with the conditions of this Development Approval including conditions relating to the ongoing use of the premise, and the design and layout of the development may constitute an offence under the Planning Act. - G. Where further development is proposed it is the applicant's / developer's responsibility to ensure further approvals are sought as required by the Banana Planning Scheme.
+- A In carrying out the activity or works associated with the development, all reasonable and practical measures are to be taken to minimise releases and the likelihood of releases of contaminants to the environment, except as otherwise provided by the conditions of this development approval. - B The applicant and or owner/s of the land and the person/s responsible for the management of the premise is/are to ensure ongoing compliance with conditions of this Development Permit including Conditions relating to the ongoing use of the premise, and the design and layout of the development. - C Building works are to comply with the Building Act 1975, the Building Code of Australia and other relevant authorities. - D Failure to ensure ongoing compliance with the conditions of this Development Approval including conditions relating to the ongoing use of the premise, and the design and layout of the development may constitute an offence under the Planning Act. - Where further development is proposed it is the applicant's / developer's responsibility to ensure further approvals are sought as required by the Banana Planning Scheme.